-Figure 4-8 PPPoE Advanced Settings
+Figure 4-9 PPPoE Advanced Settings

-- > MTU Size The default MTU size is "1480" bytes, which is usually fine.
-It is not recommended that you change the default MTU Size unless required by your ISP. - Service Name/AC Name The service name and AC (Access Concentrator) name should not be configured unless you are sure it is necessary for your ISP.
-In most cases, leaving these fields blank will work. - > ISP Specified IP Address If your ISP does not automatically assign IP addresses to the Router during login, please click "Use IP address specified by ISP" check box and enter the IP address provided by your ISP in dotted-decimal notation. - Detect Online Interval The Router will detect Access Concentrator online at every interval.
+MTU Size - The default MTU size is "1480" bytes, which is usually fine.
+It is not recommended that you change the default MTU Size unless required by your ISP.

+- Service Name/AC Name The service name and AC (Access Concentrator) name should not be configured unless you are sure it is necessary for your ISP.
+In most cases, leaving these fields blank will work. - > ISP Specified IP Address - If your ISP does not automatically assign IP addresses to the Router during login, please click "Use IP address specified by ISP" check box and enter the IP address provided by your ISP in dotted-decimal notation. - > Detect Online Interval - The Router will detect Access Concentrator online at every interval.
 The default value is "0".
 You can input the value between "0" and "120".
 The value "0" means no detect. - Primary DNS/Secondary DNS If your ISP does not automatically assign DNS addresses to the Router during login, please click "Use the following DNS servers" check box and enter the IP address in dotted-decimal notation of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it as well.

 4. If your ISP provides BigPond Cable (or Heart Beat Signal) connection, please select BigPond Cable.
-And you should enter the following parameters (Figure 4-9):
+And you should enter the following parameters (Figure 4-10):

 WAN

-WAN Connection Type: BigPond Cable 🕶
+WAN Connection Type: BigPond Cable ✓

-User Name: username
+User Name: Password: username

-Password: •••••

-Auth Server: sm-server
+Auth Server: Auth Domain: sm-server

-Auth Domain:

-MTU Size (in bytes): 1500 (The default is 1500, do not change unless necessary.)
+MTU Size (in bytes): (The default is 1500, do not change unless necessary.)

-Connect on Demand

-Max Idle Time: 15 minutes (0 means remain active at all times.)
+Connection Mode: Connect on Demand Max Idle Time: 15

-Connect Automatically

 Connect Manually

 Max Idle Time: 15 minutes (0 means remain active at all times.)
+Connect Disconnected!

 Connect Disconnected!
 Save